ccthecode/investment-tracker/README.md

    - The table displays all relevant information, including expected returns

 3. **Deleting an Investment**
-   - Click the "X" button in the "Action" column to remove an investment from the list
+   - Click the "X" button in the last column to remove an investment from the list

 4. **Customizing Investment Period**
    - For annual investments, you can toggle the "Select Investment Period less than 365 days" switch to customize the investment period